capopaul/3D-Scanner-Using-Laser-Triangulation/README.md

 ![alt text](SAVES/images/no_deformation.png)

 If we observe right behing the laser we can't see anything.
-But if we move our point of view (= camera / webcam) than we are abble to whatch this deformation.
+But if we move our point of view (= camera / webcam) than we are abble to watch this deformation.

 ![alt text](SAVES/images/deformation.png)